Looking for Thai recipes? Want to make the best Thai green curry? Try our ideas and twists here.

 Our light, fragrant, Thai-inspired noodle salad with sea bass is a delicious lighter meal.
 Sea bass has a superb slight sweet, meatier texture which works really well in this dish.

-This recipe for skinny pad Thai is packed full of authentic Thai flavours but without the high calorie count as we’ve used courgette instead of normal noodles.
-It's really easy to make, ready in under 30 minutes and well under 300 calories, perfect for midweek
+This low-cal recipe is packed with Thai flavours and uses courgette instead of normal noodles.
+It's really easy to make, ready in under 30 minutes and well under 300 calories, perfect for midweek.